-A number of essential renovations took place to the Clubhouse including improvements to the bar area, a new snooker room, ladies changing area and a reception.
+A number of essential renovations took place to the Clubhouse including improvements to the bar area, entrance and ladies changing room.

 Today, Glen Gorse Golf Club remains a members’ club with all members, professionals, club captains and officials pulling together to run it.

-We regularly hold open competitions and welcome all visitors to pay our notorious course.
+We regularly hold open competitions and welcome all visitors to play our notorious course.